AdobeDocs/experience-platform.en/help/rtcdp/destinations/amazon-kinesis-destination.md

 ## Export Type {#export-type}

-**Profile Export** - you are exporting all members of a segment, together with the desired fields from the profile schema (for example: email address, phone number, last name).
+**Profile Export** - you are exporting all members of a segment, together with the desired schema fields (for example: email address, phone number, last name), as chosen from the select attributes screen of the [destination activation workflow](/help/rtcdp/destinations/activate-destinations.md#select-attributes).

 ## Connect destination {#connect-destination}